Easy to make, healthy vegan cauliflower and potato curry with coconut milk. A dish that is full of comfort and flavor.

 - The cauliflower curry with potatoes keeps well in the fridges for 3-4 days.
 Reheat thoroughly before serving.

 - I often make a bigger pot of curry and freeze the leftovers.
-They are great on days where I have little time for cooking.
+They are great on days when I have little time for cooking.

 - Defrost overnight in the fridge or on the counter when you have smaller portions, it will take about a couple of hours and it doesn't have to be completely thawed when you start reheating it.

 - Just make sure you stir often while reheating and that everything is piping hot before serving.